Dan Seavey: Early life

-Pirate
+Piracy

 In Escanaba, Seavey acquired a schooner, which he named the Wanderer, and began a career as a pirate.

 Seavey sailed the Wanderer as a legitimate shipping operation, but also sailed into ports at night to steal cargo from other vessels and warehouses.
-Seavey also kidnapped or transported women in the illegal prostitution trade, an early form of human trafficking and sex trafficking.
+He was also involved in the illegal prostitution trade, operating aboard a riverboat brothel.

-Seavey was notorious for altering sea lights, either by extinguishing existing lights or placing false lights.
-The trick, known as "moon cussing", would cause ships to sail into rocks, where Seavey's crew could easily capture the cargo from the wounded vessel.
+Seavey was notorious for wrecking by altering sea lights, either by extinguishing existing lights or placing false lights.
+The trick, known as "moon cussing", caused ships to sail into rocks, where Seavey's crew could easily capture the cargo from the damaged vessel.

 A significant amount of Seavey's profit was made from venison poaching.
-When a company called Booth Fisheries attempted to compete with Seavey's illegal venison trade, Seavey attacked one of its ships with a cannon, killing everyone on board.
+When a company called Booth Fisheries attempted to compete with his illegal venison trade, he attacked one of its ships with a cannon, killing everyone on board.

 Seavey's most infamous exploit was the hijacking of the schooner Nellie Johnson.
-On 11 June 1908, Seavey came aboard in Grand Haven, Michigan with a large amount of alcohol, which he offered to share with the crew.
+On June 11, 1908, he came aboard in Grand Haven, Michigan with a large amount of alcohol, which he offered to share with the crew.
 Once they became intoxicated, Seavey tossed them overboard and sailed the Nellie Johnson to Chicago, where he attempted to sell the cargo.
 The United States Revenue Cutter Service soon gave chase in the Tuscarora.
 Seavey, meanwhile, had moored the Nellie Johnson and was again sailing in the Wanderer.
-After several days, he was captured on June 29, 1908. and taken to Chicago in irons.
+After several days, he was captured on June 29, 1908 and taken to Chicago in irons.